 The primary function of the Compensation Committee of the Board is to review, modify (as needed) and approve our overall compensation strategy and policies and approve the compensation and other terms of employment of our executive officers, including our Chief Executive Officer.
-We include a full list of the Compensation Committee's responsibilities as part of the Compensation Discussion and Analysis ("CD&A") set forth on pages 40 through 57 of this Proxy Statement.
-The charter of the Compensation Committee grants the Compensation Committee full access to all of our books, records, facilities and personnel, as well as authority to obtain, at our expense, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
-In particular, the Compensation Committee has the sole authority to retain independent compensation consultants to assist in its evaluation of executive and Director compensation, including the authority to approve the consultants' reasonable fees and other retention terms.
+We include a full list of the Compensation Committee's responsibilities as part of the Compensation Discussion and Analysis ("CD&A") set forth on pages 35 through 54 of this Proxy Statement.
+The charter of the Compensation Committee grants the Compensation Committee full access to all of our books, records, facilities and personnel, and authority to obtain, at our expense, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
+In particular, the Compensation Committee has the sole authority to retain independent compensation consultants to help the Compensation Committee evaluate executive and Director compensation, including the authority to approve the consultants' reasonable fees and other retention terms.